demetresfytanides/iBEP/README.md

 ## WRF_modifications/

-Contains all modifications necessary to activate the improved BEP scheme in WRF.
+Contains all modifications necessary to activate the new BEP scheme in WRF.
 Changes are constrained to the BEP/BEP-BEM code path and maintain backward compatibility.

 Included: